Mohammed Daggash

 Mohammed Sanusi Daggash (born 22 December 1960) is a Nigerian architect, economist and politician who was elected as a member of the Federal House of Representatives in 1999, and became Senator for Borno North (Borno State) in 2003.
-President Umaru Yar'Adua appointed him Minister for the National Planning Commission of Nigeria in July 2007, and relieved him of his post in October 2008.
-He was again reappointed as Minister for Works in April 2010 by Acting President Goodluck Jonathan.
+President Umaru Yar'Adua appointed him minister for the National Planning Commission of Nigeria in July 2007, and relieved him of his post in October 2008.
+He was again reappointed as minister for works in April 2010 by acting president Goodluck Jonathan.

 Background

 Mohammed Sanusi Daggash was born on 22 December 1960 in Kironewa, Marte Local Government Area, Borno State.

-He attended the Capacity School, Kaduna (1966–1973) and the King’s College, Lagos (1973–1978).
-He attended Ahmadu Bello University, Zaria in 1978, obtaining an MSc in Architecture in 1984.
+He attended the Capacity School, Kaduna (1966–1973) and the King's College, Lagos (1973–1978).
+He attended Ahmadu Bello University, Zaria in 1978, obtaining an MSc in architecture in 1984.

 Daggash served under the NYSC scheme (1984–1985) with the Ministry of Works and Housing in Borno State.

-In 1985, he became a Commonwealth Scholar, attending University College, London where he attained an M.Sc in Development Economics in 1986.
+In 1985, he became a Commonwealth Scholar, attending University College, London where he attained an M.Sc. in development economics in 1986.
 He also attended a graduate program in Harvard University in 1988.

 Returning to Nigeria in 1986, Daggash established a Consultancy Firm (Mass Consult – Nigeria) in Kaduna.

 In 1989, he was appointed to the Nigeria Football Association Board for a four-year period.

 He worked in various jobs in consultancy and construction until he joined Politics during the Sani Abacha period.

-In 1995, he started study for a Masters in Public Administration, and was awarded the degree in 1998.
+In 1995, he started study for a master's degree in Public Administration, and was awarded the degree in 1998.

 He was a member of Finance Committee of the United Nigeria Congress Party (UNCP).
 Later he was a founding member of the People's Democratic Party (PDP) and served on the National Establishment Committee.
 He was elected into the House of Representatives in 1999 for the Marte, Monguno, and Nganzi constituency of Borno State.